-The most popular pepper is jalapeno, but contrary to popular belief, they are actually not that spicy.
-People avoid jalapeno peppers because of their spiciness, but in reality, jalapeno peppers are fairly mild on a scale of hotness!
-The flavour of jalapeo peppers is similar to green bell pepper, and they have a front-of-mouth heat.
-Individual peppers can vary greatly in spiciness.
+The most popular pepper is jalapeno, but contrary to popular belief, they are not that spicy.
+People avoid jalapeno peppers because of their spiciness, but they are pretty mild on a scale of hotness!
+The flavor of jalapeno peppers is similar to green bell pepper, and they have a front-of-mouth heat.
+Individual peppers can vary significantly in spiciness.

 - It is common to pick jalapenos green and use them as they are still unripened